LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Some of the more C focused rules like HEAP usage, preprocessor, and pointers can't apply to other languages.
 Weakly typed and OOP languages make it impossible to avoid the HEAP.
 Some languages abstract away pointers into objects or arrays.
-Some language's preprocessor amounts to just import statements.
+Some preprocessors amount to just import statements.
 There is also the rule about compiling with max pedanticness which favors strongly typed languages.
 However, I do feel it is important to know what rules you can implement even if it's for a web app.
 Some of NASA's rules relate to readability which any language can implement.